 - Easy cleanup – It does not spew flour all over the place.
 No mess to clean up after you are done.

 - Versatile mill – Allows personalization of flour from super fine to coarse.
 It is versatile and can grind a variety of grains, seeds, and legumes.
 Perfect for gluten-free flours.

 - Preserves nutrients – Grinds at a temperature that does not destroy the nutrients of the wheat berries

-- Fast and powerful – It comes with a 1250 watt heavy-duty motor designed by LG that can grind 100 pounds in an hour.
-You can also safely turn it off anytime during operation
+- Fast and powerful – It comes with a 1250-watt heavy-duty motor designed by LG that can grind 100 pounds in an hour.
+You can also safely turn it off anytime during the operation.

 - Low maintenance – no gaskets to be replaced, no small parts to lose